axlan/robopenguins-blog/_posts/2020-09-17-linker-exploration.md

 | my_section          | .my_section |
 {:.mbtablestyle}

+Compiling with the larger linker script, I can change line 129 from `. = .;` to `. = 0x6000000;`.
+After recompiling I can see that I moved the .bss and HELLO_FUNC_ARRAY2 to 0x6000000.

 The basics of what the linker does isn't that hard to understand, but even after looking at a lot of low level code, there's still a lot of complexity here that I'm just glossing over.
 I'm sure this would be a lot more straight forward on an embedded bare metal system without the additional complexity of running on an OS.